From Government Policy to Forest Walks

 “I loved my job at J.P.
 Morgan,” Block said.
 “Every morning I came in knowing something exciting was going to come across my desk.
 My experience at the firm really helped me to become a better manager,” a skill that serves him well at Bernheim.

-In addition to his role as president of the forest, Block consults on government issues for a major Japanese financial institution and a U.S.-based equity research firm.
-He mentors political science students at the University of Louisville and makes time for travel– most recently to India, China and Australia.
-Family is also important.
+In addition to his commitment to the forest, Block consults on government issues for a major Japanese financial institution and a U.S.-based equity research firm, and mentors political science students at the University of Louisville while still making time for travel – most recently to India, China and Australia.
+Family is also important to him.
 “Being a grandfather is incredible,” he said.

 He relishes guiding visitors through the forest and sharing its rich history.
 “It’s one of my favorite things to do,” he said.